Adversarial Distortion Learning for Medical Image Denoising: Experimental Results

 \subsection{Experiments with 2D data with synthetic noise}

-Synthesised WGN with $\sigma\in [10,15,25,35,50]$ were added into the test images of the skin~\cite{DBW86T_2018}, chest~\cite{kermany2018identifying}, and EM~\cite{isbi2021} datasets.
-The PSNR (dB) and SSIM results for different methods are represented in Table~\ref{table:psnr}.
+WGN with $\sigma\in [10,15,25,35]$ were added into the test images of the skin~\cite{DBW86T_2018}, chest~\cite{kermany2018identifying}, and EM~\cite{isbi2021} datasets.
+The PSNR (dB) and SSIM results for different methods are represented in Tables~\ref{table:psnr} and~\ref{table:ssim}, respectively.
 According to the PSNR and SSIM results, one can see that the deep learning techniques yield better results compared to the model-based BM3D.
 The results of ADL are on par with those of the other methods, and it outperforms the other competing methods by a large margin for almost any noise level.
-The standard deviation measures the compactness of the denosing results.
-Although our method was not trained on the training sets (see Section~\ref{sec:experimental}), its PSNR's standard deviation are on par with the conventional techniques' ones.
+The standard deviation measures the compactness of the denoising results.
+Although our method was not trained on the training sets (see Section~\ref{sec:experimental}), its PSNR's standard deviation results are on par with the conventional techniques.
 The SSIM results report that ADL gained the most compact results over all the noise levels.
-Fig.~\ref{fig:visual2D} shows a denoising example of different methods on the 2D datasets with noise level 35.
-To save space, we only show the results of model-based BM3D and SwinIR as SwinIR was the best one among the competing deep learning-based techniques.
+Figures~\ref{fig:visual2Dskin}--\ref{fig:visual2Dem} show denoising examples of different methods on the 2D datasets with noise level 35.
+To save space, we only show the results of model-based BM3D and SwinIR results, as SwinIR was the best among the competing deep learning-based techniques.
 The example images are accompanied by profile lines.
-In the HAM10000 dataset (see Fig.~\ref{fig:2dskin}), ADL could recover much sharper edges than BM3D and SwinIR while maintaining the contrast of the reference image.
-The RGB profile lines of ADL have the highest similarity with the reference ones while the competing methods failed to preserve the contrast.
+In the HAM10000 dataset (see Figure~\ref{fig:visual2Dskin}), ADL could recover much sharper edges than BM3D and SwinIR while maintaining the contrast of the reference image.
+The RGB profile lines of ADL have the highest similarity with the reference ones, while the competing methods failed to preserve the contrast.

-In the Chest X-Ray dataset (Fig.~\ref{fig:2dchest}), although the profile lines of all the methods were highly correlated to the reference one, ADL preserved more textural information compared to the others.
+In the Chest X-Ray dataset (Figure~\ref{fig:visual2Dchest}), although the profile lines of all the methods were highly correlated to the reference one, ADL preserved more textural information compared to the others.
 BM3D resulted in blurred texture regions and SwinIR smoothed out the bones while the proposed ADL recovered more fine details and textures.
-The same trend is seen in the EM results depicted in Fig.~\ref{fig:2dssTEM}, where SwinIR yielded a toy-like result and BM3D blurred the borders.
-The smoothness of BM3D and SwinIR is apparaent in their profile lines while the profile line of ADL tracked the reference one tightly.
+The same trend is seen in the EM results depicted in Figure~\ref{fig:visual2Dem}, where SwinIR yielded a toy-like result and BM3D blurred the borders.
+The smoothness of BM3D and SwinIR is apparent in their profile lines while the profile line of ADL tracked the reference one tightly.
 This means that ADL could successfully preserve the contrast and edges of the reference.